 Brown Brothers Harriman Trustee Services (Ireland) Limited (the "Depositary") is the appointed depositary of the Fund, responsible for the safe-keeping of assets.
 Northern Trust Fiduciary Services (Ireland) Limited acted as depositary until resigning on 27 September 2019.
 The Depositary has appointed Brown Brothers Harriman & Co. ("BBH&Co") as its global sub-custodian.
 The Depositary is a wholly owned subsidiary of Brown Brothers Harriman.
-At the period end date, 31 December 2019, Brown Brothers Harriman and its subsidiaries have a long term credit rating from Fitch of A+ (28 February 2019: Northern Trust Corporation, parent of Northern Trust Fiduciary Services (Ireland) Limited had a credit rating of A+).
+At the year end date, 31 December 2020, Brown Brothers Harriman and its subsidiaries have a long term credit rating from Fitch of A+ (31 December 2019: A+).